DanielNappa/afterburner/README.md

 ## How It Works

-Tweak GC modifies the minified GitHub Copilot CLI bundle by parsing it into an Abstract Syntax Tree, applying targeted patches to specific code structures, and regenerating the modified code.
-The patcher uses meriyah for parsing, and astring for code generation.
+Tweak GC modifies the minified GitHub Copilot CLI bundle by parsing it into an Abstract Syntax Tree, applying targeted patches to specific parts of the bundle, and regenerating the modified code.
+The patcher uses `meriyah` for parsing, and `astring` for code generation.

 ## Usage